orbeon/orbeon-forms-doc/form-runner/api/other/connection-context-api.md

 com.example.MyConnectionContextProvider
 ```

-This file and directory hierarchy can be placed within the web application:

-- in a JAR file under `WEB-INF/lib`
+This file and directory hierarchy are placed within the web application in a JAR file under `WEB-INF/lib`.
-- or directly under `WEB-INF/classes`

 ## See also